iterative/dvc.org/content/docs/command-reference/push.md

 ## Options

-- `-a`, `--all-branches` - determines the files to upload by examining `dvc.yaml` and `.dvc` files in all Git branches instead of just those present in the current workspace.
+- `-a`, `--all-branches` - determines the files to download by examining `dvc.yaml` and `.dvc` metafiles in all Git branches, as well as in the workspace.
 It's useful if branches are used to track experiments.
-Note that this can be combined with `-T` below, for example using the `-aT` flag.
+Note that this can be combined with `-T` below, for example using the `-aT` flags.

-- `-T`, `--all-tags` - same as `-a` above, but applies to Git tags as well as the workspace.
+- `-T`, `--all-tags` - examines metafiles in all Git tags, as well as in the workspace.
 Useful if tags are used to mark certain versions of an experiment or project.
-Note that both options can be combined, for example using the `-aT` flag.
+Note that this can be combined with `-a` above, for example using the `-aT` flags.

-- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ your Git commits as well as the workspace.
+- `--all-commits` - examines metafiles in all Git commits, as well as in the workspace.
 This uploads tracked data for the entire commit history of the project.

 - `-d`, `--with-deps` - determines files to upload by tracking dependencies to the `targets`.
 If none are provided, this option is ignored.
 By traversing all